 AYSO Region 45 is an all-volunteer organization.
 It is our hope and expectation that every family will find a volunteer position.
 Although some positions can be time consuming, there are many one time positions or jobs that can be done at home.
 It takes hundreds of volunteers to make soccer happen for 2,000 kids.

-Volunteering to be a coach, an assistant coach or a referee is done during registration or by contacting your Division Coordinator, our Coach Adminstrator or Referee Administrator.
-Email Addresses can be found on our Contact Information page.
-Our numerous other on and off the field volunteer positions can be signed up for at the end of the registration process or by going into Web Youth Soccer and selecting Volunteer from the Parent selection on the left.
+To volunteer to be a coach, an assistant coach, or a referee contact your Division Coordinator, Coach Adminstrator or Referee Administrator during registration.
+Refer to our Contact Information page for email addresses.
+Sign up for one of our numerous other on- and off-the-field volunteer positions at the end of the registration process or by going into BlueSombrero and selecting Volunteer from the Parent selection on the left.

 In addition, the operation of our region involves many behind-the-scenes volunteers who work hard during the offseason and during the season to make it happen.
 If you would like to be one of those people taking more of an active role, please review the positions below and contact our Volunteer Coordinator at email@example.com.

 Coach and Referee Positions